lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@part1`
 ![Confounder](https://assets.datacamp.com/production/repositories/2079/datasets/2d3a0b3b5a2f6f084658a87f5d942bc77d9fe28f/ch3-v2-classic-confounder.png)

 `@script`
-The classic definition of a confounder is a variable that can influence both the outcome and the exposure.
-You'll likely have encountered the concept of confounding in the other epidemiology courses.
-Understanding confounding is essential to making more accurate inferences about an association.
-In order to control for confounding, you need to adjust for it in your models.
+A confounder is a variable that can influence both the outcome and the exposure.
+You'll likely have encountered the concept of confounding in the other courses.
+Understanding confounding is essential in making valid inferences.
+To control for confounding, you need to include it in your models.

 ---
 ## Creating models: Controlling for confounding